afikri/tailwind-nextjs-starter-blog/data/blog/typescript/typescript-tutorial-for-beginners-step-by-step.md

 #### 📔 Why use it

-TypeScript is designed for the development of large applications and transcompiles to JavaScript.
+Large apps can be developed using TypeScript, which later on transcompiles to JavaScript.
 Using TypeScript can help improve the maintainability and scalability of the codebase by catching errors early in the development process.
 The added type checking can also make it easier for other developers to understand and work with the code.
 Additionally, many popular JavaScript libraries and frameworks, such as Angular and Vue.js, have built-in support for TypeScript.

 #### Setting up a TypeScript development environment